Can Kids Go in a Sauna? A Simple Guide for Parents

 3. Stay on the Bottom Bench

 Heat rises.
 The bottom bench is the coolest spot in the sauna.
-Always have your kids sit on the lowest level.
+Always have your kids sit on the lowest level to let them stay in a naturally lower temperature zone.

 4. Hydrate, Hydrate, Hydrate